Heritage Walk of Old Delhi: An Insider’s DIY Tour

 From Ghalib’s haveli, head up Ballimaran Road back to Chandni Chowk.
 Turn left onto Chandni Chowk and take it to the end, in front of Fatehpuri Masjid.

-The mosque was built in 1650 for Fatehpuri Begum, who was a wife of Mughal ruler Shah Jahan.
-During the Rebellion of 1857 British troops occupied the mosque.
-Soldiers looted and destroyed the fountains and carvings, some even carved their own names into the red sandstone arches.
+The mosque was built in 1650 for Fatehpuri Begum, who was one of the wives of ruler Shah Jahan.
+During the Rebellion of 1857 British troops occupied the mosque and destroyed the fountains and carvings, some even carved their own names into the red sandstone arches.

 This is a working mosque, so shoes must be removed and women must cover their heads.
 Conservative dress is required.